 The Asia group is led by Stuart Comer, Chief Curator of the Department of Media and Performance Art, together with Mellon fellow Yu-Chieh Li.
 With an initial focus on performativity in postwar Japanese art, the group has now expanded its temporal scope into the 1970s, 1980s, and 1990s and its geographical focus to wider East Asia— especially China and South Korea, as well as Taiwan and Hong Kong.

 The Central and Eastern Europe group is led by Roxana Marcoci, Senior Curator at Department of Photography, together with Mellon fellow Magdalena Moskalewicz.
 The C-MAP group was begun with a focus on the Museum’s Gilbert and Lila Silverman Fluxus Collection, which includes works by several Fluxus artists from Central and Eastern Europe.
 Since then, the group has extended its research to various conceptual and experimental practices from the region.

 post is designed as a participatory platform.
 Upon creating a user ID, anyone can post comments, texts, images, and videos throughout the site.
 To get started, click on the "SIGN UP" tab.
 To join the conversation, click on the "DISCUSS" button that appears throughout the website.
 Select “FOLLOW” to the right of each content page to receive updates when new materials are added that relate to your interests.
 To unfollow, simply deselect the same box.

-The Museum of Modern Art's Contemporary and Modern Art Perspectives (C-MAP) initiative is supported by The Andrew W. Mellon Foundation and The International Council of The Museum of Modern Art.
-Additional funding is provided by Patricia Phelps de Cisneros, Adriana Cisneros de Griffin, and Marlene Hess.
+The Museum of Modern Art's Contemporary and Modern Art Perspectives (C-MAP) initiative is supported by The International Council of The Museum of Modern Art.
+Special thanks to The Andrew W. Mellon Foundation for founding support of C-MAP and post.

 For questions or comments, please contact us at Contact_C-MAP@moma.org.